January 29, 2020 at 1:07 PM

 Launched late in 2019, the Ford Puma has gone from a sporty compact to an SUV Crossover and it’s done it with ease.
 The original Puma was a fantastic car for those who wanted sporty looks and handling, without a huge engine and the costs that come with it.

 And whilst the new Ford Puma is an SUV cross, the same sentiment can be shared as Ford have launched the car with three engine options… all of the 1 litre petrol variety.
-But Ford have been clever as two of these options are what they are calling mHEV’s, Mild Hybrids.
+But Ford have been clever as two of these options are what they are calling mHEV’s, Mild Hybrid Electric Vehicles.

 The Ford Puma is on sale now.